danielharrell/open-eyes-lect-2017-18/Open.md

 the word "open"?
 Or instead to dispel it?
 That is, should we take these arguments against the possibility of openness to be persuasive?
 Or provocative?

+Rest of part three:

+- Schopenhauer quote.

+- Conclusion: philosophical reflection, and therefore liberation, depends on being closed.

+- Wolff quote.

+- Conclusion: liberation depends on being open.

+Then turn to Middlemarch:

+- Dorothea/Causabon quote.

+- Conclusion: being good depends on being closed.

+- Causabon quote.

+- Conclusion: being good depends on being open.

+Then move on to part four.

 - Briefly outline arguments in favor and against.